-The ketogenic diet is becoming increasingly popular, known for being an effective way to lose body fat, maintain or build muscle, and stabilize blood sugar.
+The ketogenic diet is becoming increasingly popular.
+Known for being an effective way to lose body fat, maintain or build muscle, and stabilize blood sugar, influencers and celebs have touted its benefits far and wide..

-But with this way of eating – which involves an extremely low intake of carbohydrates – often contains huge amounts of animal products, and has has been criticized by some doctors for being dangerous.
+But this way of eating – which involves an extremely low intake of carbohydrates – often contains significant amounts of animal products.
+A growing number of doctors have criticized the diet for its potentially serious health risks.

-Dr. Kim Williams, the past President of the American College of Cardiology, said no one should be doing a ketogenic diet – unless weight loss is more important than their health.
+Dr. Kim Williams, former President of the American College of Cardiology, says no one should be eating a ketogenic diet.
+He says it’s not recommended unless short-term weight loss is more important than long-term health.

-The keto diet relies on a process called ketosis to burn fat.
+The keto diet relies on a process called ketosis, which is when the body starts to burn fat for fuel

 “Ketosis is a normal metabolic process,” according to Medical News Today.